-As per an article published in Elektronik Praxis, in a line structure, CAN networks are typically arranged where a 120 Ohm terminating resistors are placed at each end of the line.
+As per an article published in Elektronik Praxis, in a line structure, Controlled Area Networks are typically arranged where 120 Ohm terminating resistors are placed at each end of the line.
 Permission of Stubs is in a limited extension and in automotive applications, a star-type bus is possible.
 In each network, the number of participants is not limited by protocol but component performance is also a major depending on factor.

 If CAN networks are needed to be extended then CAN repeaters are for multiple uses.
 A physical coupling of two or more segments of a CAN bus system can be established that can be implemented in tree or star topologies or available to add long drop lines.
 Network segments, in addition, can be electrically decoupled by using a galvanic isolated repeater.